1214658495/my-wiki-test/docs/2_2_NVIDIA_Drive_AGX_Orin/NVIDIA_Drive_AGX_Orin.md

 <div className="row">
   <div className="col col--12">
-    SENSING has conducted in-depth development based on NVIDIA Drive AGX Orin and released a multi-channel GMSL2 camera development kit based on Drive AGX Orin.
+    SENSING has conducted in-depth development based on NVIDIA DRIVE AGX Orin and released a multi-channel GMSL2 camera development kit based on DRIVE AGX Orin.
 This kit is mainly designed to provide AI practitioners, development enthusiasts, and ecological partners in the intelligent driving industry with a development platform for quickly building GMSL2 cameras.
 With the security and openness of the DRIVE AGX Orin development kit, everyone can easily develop various suitable applications for learning and research.

-    SENSING is a leading provider of high-quality cameras, supporting the Drive AGX Orin platform.
+    SENSING is a leading provider of high-quality cameras, supporting the DRIVE AGX Orin platform.
 We provide innovative camera solutions, such as high-resolution SerDes cameras, ultra-low light cameras, IR cameras, HDR cameras, as well as ADAS cameras.
-Our GMSL2 cameras for NVIDIA Drive AGX Orin are applied to Automotive, ADAS, and Autonomous Driving.
+Our GMSL2 cameras for NVIDIA DRIVE AGX Orin are applied to Automotive, ADAS, and Autonomous Driving.

-    We have the ability to develop imaging solutions, using Drive AGX Orin camera toolchain to meet the needs of various camera systems.
+    We have the ability to develop imaging solutions, using DRIVE AGX Orin camera toolchain to meet the needs of various camera systems.
 We are especially good at low latency transmission, high image quality, and strong anti-interference solutions.
 Currently, our solution supports GMSL2 interface cameras.
 We also provide Linux drivers and sample applications for fast and smooth integration.
   </div>
   <!-- <div className="col col--4">
     :::note NVIDIA Elite Partner